nanoanalytik/afm_api/README.md

-# Atomic Force Microscopy (AFM) API Documentation
+# AFM Control API Documentation

-Welcome to the **Atomic Force Microscopy (AFM) API** repository!
+Welcome to the **AFM Control by nano analytik GmbH API repository**!
 This repository provides comprehensive documentation and example source code to help you integrate with our AFM system using our API.

 ## Overview